 -

-Pay a balloon payment to own the car
+Pay the balloon payment to keep it

 -

-Part-exchange it for a new one
+Part exchange for a new one

-PCP works best if you:
+PCP is ideal if you:

 -

-Want lower monthly payments than hire purchase
+Want lower monthly payments than HP

 -

-May want to buy the car later
+Might want to own the car later

 -